Wishing you knew more about Aboriginal culture? Search no more.

 Myth: You can pick Aboriginal people by their name

-Many people try to tell if a person is of Aboriginal identity by reading their names.
+Many people try to tell if a person is Aboriginal by reading their names.
 This technique can fail easily.
 Take the following test:

 Sir Douglas Nicholls